 Dog Allergy Testing

-If you suspect your dog may have allergies or want to identify possible environmental, food, or other sensitivities, consider doing an at-home dog allergy test.
+Consider doing an at-home dog allergy test if you suspect your dog may have allergies or want to identify possible environmental, food, or other sensitivities.

-This scientifically-backed tool can help you learn more about your beloved pet’s health and how to treat any existing conditions in consultation with your veterinarian.
+These scientifically backed tools can help you learn more about your beloved pet’s health and how to treat any existing conditions in consultation with your veterinarian.

 Giving your dog a daily probiotic can help regulate his digestive system, especially if he has problems with diarrhea, an upset stomach, or constipation.
 Nusentia Probiotic Miracle contains six probiotic strains to help with these issues and more, including yeast overgrowth, bad breath, itching, and scratching.